 The pharaohs had dozens of wives and concubines.
-These lived together with other women of the royal family in the so-called Jeneret House, an exclusive institution of ancient Egypt that is very far from the image that is usually associated with the so-called harems.
+These lived together with other women of the royal family in the so-called Jeneret House, an exclusive institution of ancient Egypt that is very different from the image commonly associated with harems.

-Pharaonic Egypt is often noted for its uniqueness and unique customs.
-One more example of this is an institution that is not known in any other culture, the Per Jeneret or Casa Jeneret, and that in fiction is commonly called “harem”; an incorrect term since, in many respects, it was a place totally opposed to the concept of harems.
+Pharaonic Egypt is known for its unique customs and the Jeneret House is another example of this.
+It is an institution that is not found in any other culture, also known as the Per Jeneret or Casa Jeneret, and is often referred to as a “harem” in fiction; however, this term is incorrect as it is a place that is very different from the concept of harems.

 The Jeneret House could thus be defined as a true micro-palace for women and it was undoubtedly the most important and powerful women’s institution in the country.

-In fact, it was possible that the king’s high dignitaries married women who lived in House Jeneret, thus becoming related to him and strengthening ties of loyalty.
+In fact, it was not uncommon for the king’s high dignitaries to marry women who lived in the Jeneret House, thus becoming related to the king and strengthening ties of loyalty.

-For an Egyptian child, this was surely the perfect place to grow up, sheltered from the dangers of the outside and with the best training possibilities, since the pharaoh’s children were educated there.
+For an Egyptian child, the Jeneret House would have been a great place to grow up.
+They were sheltered from the dangers of the outside world, and had the best training opportunities, as the pharaoh’s children were educated there.

-Although the women of the Pharaoh also lived in the Jeneret House, many did not even get to know him: marriage was a bureaucratic procedure that could be closed even without the presence of the spouses, so a link for political purposes did not imply that the spouses should know each other, much less intimate.
+Although the women of the Pharaoh also lived in the Jeneret House, many did not even get to know him.
+Marriage was a bureaucratic procedure that could be completed even without the presence of the spouses, so a political alliance did not imply that the spouses should know each other, much less have an intimate relationship.

 The women of the king could have two titles: that of Great Royal Wife or simply that of Royal Wife.

-Only the former exercised the functions of a queen, lived in the pharaoh’s palace and their children were the first in the line of succession; for that reason they used to be only one – generally a sister or cousin of the pharaoh himself.
+Only the Great Royal Wives exercised the functions of a queen, lived in the pharaoh’s palace, and their children were the first in the line of succession.
+For this reason, there was typically only one Great Royal Wife, who was usually a sister or cousin of the pharaoh himself.

-The other Royal Wives – also called secondary ones – lived in the Jeneret House with their children.
-These could be the result of political alliances or concubines for which the pharaoh felt a special predilection to the point of elevating them to the dignity of wives.
+The other Royal Wives, also called secondary wives, lived in the Jeneret House with their children.
+These could be the result of political alliances or concubines that the pharaoh felt a special preference for and elevated to the status of wife.

-It must be considered that a common way to seal alliances with foreign kings was to send one of the monarch’s daughters to live in Egypt and contract a symbolic marriage with the pharaoh, which did not require a married life.
+It should be noted that a common way to seal alliances with foreign kings was to send one of the monarch’s daughters to live in Egypt and contract a symbolic marriage with the pharaoh, which did not require a married life.

-These women were often one of several Royal Wives, and House Jeneret provided a comfortable place to make the fate of being a token on the board of diplomacy less sad.
+These women were often one of several Royal Wives, and the Jeneret House provided a comfortable place for them to live, making the fate of being a token in the game of diplomacy less sad.

-However, they were not necessarily lovers, but could have other functions such as entertaining the pharaoh by playing instruments during banquets.
+However, these women were not necessarily lovers of the king, but could have other functions such as entertaining the pharaoh by playing instruments during banquets.

-But what was life like for women in Jeneret House?
+But what was life like for the women in the Jeneret House?

-Many of them had an occupation in the workshops of the complex, generally dedicated to the production of royal linen – the most exclusive in the country, which could only be purchased by the high priestesses or the ladies of the nobility -, cosmetics or luxury items.
+Many of them had occupations in the workshops of the complex, generally dedicated to the production of royal linen – the most exclusive in the country, which could only be purchased by the high priestesses or the ladies of nobility -, cosmetics or luxury items.

-They also received specialized lessons, mainly music and dance for the rites (in fact the name Per Jeneret could be translated as “house of music“) but also in whatever subject they felt a preference for, since they had a legion of specialized teachers. .
+They also received specialized lessons, mainly in music and dance for the rites (in fact, the name Per Jeneret could be translated as “house of music“) but also in any subject they had an interest in, as they had a legion of specialized teachers.

-Since they could dispose of their own assets, many spent their time managing their lands and businesses, such as producing wine, beer or barley, raising livestock or trading.
+Since they had control over their own assets, many spent their time managing their lands and businesses, such as producing wine, beer, or barley, raising livestock or trading.

-There is also evidence of several Great Royal Wives who resided for some periods in the Jeneret House and from there were actively involved in the politics of the kingdom, especially in matters of foreign diplomacy; but secondary wives, on the contrary, had no political role.
+There is also evidence of several Great Royal Wives who resided for some periods in the Jeneret House and from there were actively involved in the politics of the kingdom, especially in matters of foreign diplomacy.
+However, secondary wives had no political role.

 Boys and girls were surely the ones who most enjoyed life in that female micro-kingdom, although they were not idle either since they had to attend to their education.